Lauren And Laura's Wedding.

 I was now thinking about asking Carmen out.
 It had been well over a month since I had last seen Bonnie and I just assumed she was happy and she was getting on with her life.
 It was the classic out of sight, out of mind.
 I hadn’t seen Bonnie in weeks and she was no longer all I thought about.

-It was on a Friday night, I had just finished work at 6 pm and I was looking forward to having a rare Saturday off.
+It was a Friday night, I had just finished work at 6 pm and I was looking forward to having a rare Saturday off.
 I hardly ever got my Saturdays off and when I did I would usually came into work for free because Bonnie would also be working.
-Carmen was working at the cash and we were just chatting before I left.
+Carmen was working at the cash and we were just casually chatting before I left.
 I had full intentions of asking Carmen out on the Saturday night after her shift, but for whatever reason I didn't.

 She told me it was Bonnie.